FreeRADIUS/wiki.freeradius.org/github.md

 ### Generating a pull request
 The reason why the FreeRADIUS core developers love GitHub is because of _pull requests_.
 Once you've committed a set of modifications to your fork, you can generate a _pull request_ to let the core developers know you have code to merge.

-If your code merges cleanly (which it should as you just pulled down the upstream commits, right?), then its a couple of clicks to get it merged into the project repository.
-This is **significantly** easier for core developers, compared with attempting to apply mangled patches sent on the mailing lists.
+If your code merges cleanly, then its a couple of clicks to get it merged into the project repository.
+This is **significantly** easier for core developers, compared with applying mangled patches sent on the mailing lists.

 Pull requests are generated from within GitHub using a commit hash.